moj-analytical-services/rpackage_training/README.md

 ## 6. Add R and Rmarkdown code

-Code can be added to a package by saving the R file to the package R/ directory and the R Markdown file to the package home directory.
-This can be done in R Studio by either saving the files directly (e.g. using the 'Save As' option) or programmatically using the function dump() as follows:
+Code can be added to a package by saving the R file to the package R directory and the R Markdown file to the package home directory.
+This can be done in R Studio by saving the files directly (e.g. using the 'Save As' option if they are in a different location).
+You could also potentially do this programmatically using the function dump() as follows:

         dump("R_object_name", file = "directory_path/R_object_name.R")